Robert

 a Bachelor of Arts in Business Administration from the University of North

+Carolina at Charlotte.
 Mr. Benedict is the former chairman of the Design and Preservation Commission

 grants committee for the South Carolina Department of Archives and History,